v2sCollections/City-of-Dreams/README.md

 - See what attribute level you needed for conversation skill checks that you passed.
 - Reduced drop chances for chosen loot categories from in-game containers, NPCs and world placed objects.
 - Improved mini map zoom allows the map to dynamically zoom in and out depending on what areas you are in or if you are in the combat state.
+- Item sliders set to max by default for Drop, Stash and Sell actions.

 ### **[UI Improvements Include](https://)**